GunchevDB/newsletter-fantasy/README.md

 - For production, swap the default in-memory session store for something durable such as Redis (e.g., `connect-redis`).
 Redis also satisfies Vercel’s stateless requirements.
 - Need multiple admin users?
 Extend the auth middleware to load a hashed credential list from a secure data store (KV, Redis, or a managed secret) and compare via bcrypt.
 - Use `/logout` or the “Logout” button in the navigation to terminate the session.
 When a session expires naturally the app redirects back to `/login` and preserves the originally requested URL.

+## Storage Diagnostics
+- Call `GET /api/debug/storage` while authenticated to see the active storage backend, connection health, last subscriber operation, and the current subscriber list.
+- Watch the `[Subscribers]` log entries locally or in Vercel logs (`vercel logs <project-name> --since 1h` or Deployments ➝ Logs).
+Successful writes include the storage mode and updated counts.
+- After adding or removing a subscriber in the UI you should see a green “saved” message describing the storage backend and verification attempts.
+Refresh the page to confirm the subscriber list persists when Vercel KV is available.
+- If the app falls back to in-memory storage you will see warnings in the logs.
+On Vercel, double-check that `KV_REST_API_URL`, `KV_REST_API_TOKEN`, and `KV_URL` are configured for the active environment.
+- For deeper validation, open Vercel ➝ Storage ➝ KV ➝ Browser and look for hashes named `newsletter:subscriber:<email>` updating as you add or remove subscribers.

 ## Public Subscription API
 These endpoints are designed for external sites (e.g., your GoDaddy pages) and accept cross-origin requests.